s1291/InkRasterPerspective/README.md

 <br>

-# Raster Perspective
+# inkRasterPerspective

-Apply perspective transformation to bitmap images in **Inkscape**, without the need to use an external software to transform the image.
+**inkRasterPerspective** is an Inkscape extension to apply perspective transformations to raster images, without the need to use external software.
 It works for both embedded and linked images.

 # Installation

-To install this extension in Inkscape, you can either use the extensions manager: (from the menu **Extensions** > **Manage Extensions...**), or follow the instructions below for manual installation.
+To install this extension, you can either use the extensions manager: (from the menu **Extensions** > **Manage Extensions...**), or follow the instructions below for manual installation.

 ## 1. Using the extensions manager: